 - This plant based sour cream is made with just a few simple ingredients including cashews, coconut milk, sea salt, apple cider vinegar and lemon juice.

 - This vegan sour cream is so creamy and delicious!
+Even if you aren't following a vegan diet you will love this recipe.
+It's the best dairy-free sour cream!

 - This lactose free sour cream is the perfect topping for baked potatoes and also makes a great dip for crackers, chips or raw vegetables and goes great with nachos.

-Key ingredients and substitutions:
+Ingredients and substitutions:

 - Sea salt - Just a pinch of salt is all you need to enhance the flavours of this recipe.

 - Freshly squeezed lemon juice - To add just a bit more sour flavour to bring it as close as possible to true sour cream.
+If you are using this sour cream for Mexican recipes you can use lime juice instead to give it a different taste.

-How to make this recipe:
+How to make (step-by-step):

 Step one:

-First, place all the ingredients into your food processor or high speed blender.
+First, place all the ingredients into your food processor or high-speed blender.

 Step two: